More on combining lace patterning with added stitch types

 making it outside the range of execution on punchcard models.
 The 10X24 related chart and PNG,

-The repeat used for the swatch, including planned transfers to ribber, is 63X24 the The yarn used is Merino wool.
+The repeat used for the swatch, including planned transfers to the ribber, is 63X24 the The yarn used is Merino wool.
 These knits narrow and lengthen when removed from the machine.

 From a Studio punchcard volume, the corresponding PNGs